MARGOT NASH - BIOGRAPHY

 In 1994 Margot wrote and directed Vacant Possession, a feature drama about family, racial conflict and the complexities of reconciliation for which she was nominated for Best Directing and Best Original Screenplay in the AFI awards.
 Vacant Possession screened at a international festivals including Chicago, Hawaii and Asia Pacific and in 1996 won a Speciale Mention du Jury at the Films De Femmes festival in Créteil.
 In 1999 For Love Or Money, Shadow Panic and Vacant Possession screened as part of a ‘Tribute to Australian and NZ Women Filmmakers’ at Créteil in Paris.
 In 2005 Margot directed her second feature Call Me Mum for SBS Independent.
 Call Me Mum screened at local and international festivals including Sydney, Adelaide and Créteil, won two AFI Awards in the telemovie category and was short-listed for the NSW Premier’s Literary Awards and the AWGIEs.

 Margot has worked as a consultant and a mentor for Indigenous filmmakers at CAAMA and between 1996 and 2001 she worked in the Pacific running documentary training workshops for Pacific Island women television producers.
 In 2008 she was a visiting scholar at NIDA and in 2008 and 2010 she was an Artist in Residence in the Bundanon Writer’s Cottage.
 In 2012 she was the Filmmaker in Residence at Zürich University of the Arts where she began developing a personal essay documentary about her family called The Silences, which she completed in 2015.
-She is currently developing a fetaure adaptation of an Australian novel.
+In 2016 she won and Australian Writers Guild AWGIE Award for the screenplay.